Azure/azure-sdk-for-net/sdk/maps/README.md

 When you interact with the Azure Maps Services, errors returned by the Language service correspond to the same HTTP status codes returned for REST API requests.

-For example, if you pass wrong routing points, an error is returned, indicating "Bad Request".400
+For example, if you pass wrong routing points, an error is returned, indicating "Bad Request".

 ```C#
 try